 👎 Councils have neglected to provide access to public drinking fountains where they are needed.

 👎 With an average of just one drinking fountain for every 3,303 people and as few as one fountain for every 17,000 people in the worst-affected areas.

 👎 As few as one in five children’s playgrounds, and less than one in 10 parks, have water fountains.*

 👎👎 Data shows low-income communities often have fewer public drinking fountains per person than more economically affluent areas, reducing choice and affecting Māori and Pasifika health outcomes.

 ⚠ Kiwis consume up to six times the recommended daily sugar intake, with 25 per cent coming from sugary drinks, one 600ml soft / sports drink contains up to 16 teaspoons of sugar – more than five times the World Health Organisation’s recommended daily intake of sugar for a child, in one hit.

-⚠ Contributing to our high rates of obesity, with one in 10 New Zealand children obese.
+⚠ Contributing to our high rates of obesity, with than one in three children overweight or obese.
+(UNICEF)

 ⚠ In 2019, the number one reason why Kiwi kids were admitted to a New Zealand hospital was to have their teeth removed under general anaesthetic.

 ⚠An international team of researchers found that people with obesity who contracted COVID-19 were:

 • 113% more likely than people of healthy weight to be admitted to hospital,